djalbat/the-occam-user-manual/content/understanding-grammars/language-flexibility-and-extensibility.md

 With this rule now working, its premises and conclusion can be matched to other metastatements and statements in derivations by the verifier.
 This means that whereas before augmenting the grammar the verifier would have fallen over when encountering this rule, now it would be able to continue.

-Indeed it could be said that about half the job of verification is getting content to parse by way of extening Occam's in-built grammars.
+Indeed it could be said that about half the job of verification is getting content to parse by way of extending Occam's in-built grammars.
 As mentioned earlier, there is a grammars sandbox to help you with this work.
 So, like Occam's flexibility with languages, extensibility is an important feature.